nebunebu/nix-config/README.md

 └── secrets
 ```

-Each host is defined in `./flake.nix` with the function `./lib/mkHost.nix`.
-Each
-host follows the same pattern of having its specific configurations under
-`./hosts/[hostname]`.

 The directory `./modules` contains the bulk of the configurations.
 It contains
 subdirectories for homeManager and nixOS modules.
 I then import them into `hosts/[host]/homeManager`
 and `hosts/[host]/nixOS` to make most of them.
 There are still some places where